-1. Eating on Its Own
+1. Eating Coconut Oil on Its Own

-If you really prefer to eat it that way but yet you do not want to upset your stomach, then you must make sure your stomach is not empty.
-That means, you must eat something first before you ingest one or two tablespoonfuls of coconut oil.
+If you really prefer eating coconut oil raw for health benefits that way but yet you do not want to upset your stomach, then you must make sure your stomach is not empty.
+That means, you must consume something first before you ingest one or two tablespoonfuls of coconut oil.

-2. Adding to Beverages
+2. Adding Coconut Oil to Beverages

 Many people are stirring coconut oil into their coffee to pep themselves up in the morning.